Heater Installation in Norman, OK

 What To Look For In A New HVAC System

 Some factors when buying a new system may seem confusing.
-That is why it is important to contact a knowledgeable HVAC contractor like Americare.
+That is why it is important to contact a knowledgeable HVAC company in Norman, OK like Americare.
 Here are a few basic terms you may hear:

 A British Thermal Unit (BTU ) is a commonly used unit of measure for energy use in heating and cooling equipment.
 It is the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.